NLCaceres/my-portfolio/react-client/README.md

     - useContext pattern packed into a useViewWidth hook allowing access to viewWidth across the App without prop drilling
   - React Router 6
   - Beginning Typescript Migration
+    - Migrated PostCard.jsx to .tsx while also implementing ProjectImage sort based on new "importance" property
+  - Implement PostListView sort by "start_date" and new "importance" property.
+    - For Desktop users, project images are also sorted to better showcase the selected project in the AppModal
 - Bootstrap 5 + React-Bootstrap 2 migration
   - CSS Modules used whenever possible to reduce the # of times props.viewWidth is prop drilled
     - Fixes NavBar being oversized on very small mobile devices!